The Cost of Hiring a Wedding Officiant: We Explain Why It's Worth It

 - Travel fee

-According to The Knot Real Weddings Study, 33% of couples hire an officiant for their wedding day—but who actually pays for the wedding officiant fees?
+Once you find an officiant you love, decide who will be paying for their services.
 In a relationship where the couple identify as a bride and groom, the groom's family traditionally pays for the marriage license and officiant.
 But by today's standards, there are a lot of other factors that can influence who pays for what, so it's ultimately up to you and your partner.

 "These antiquated 'who-pays-for-what' rules are long out the window," says Chase.
 "Weddings today typically have contributions from one or more families, as well as the couple themselves, but every situation is unique.
 A much easier way to manage wedding spending is for all contributions to be compiled into the master wedding budget, which is used to pay all of the expenses."

 Either way, it's important to have a conversation about who's responsible for footing the bill when you're weighing the average cost for an officiant at a wedding.
-According to our data, the average couple in 2024 paid for 50% of their wedding, with parents pitching in to cover the remainder.
+According to our data, the average couple pays for 48% of their wedding, with parents pitching in to cover the remainder.
 Paying for most (or all) of your own wedding is more common than ever, but if a family member is contributing money toward your wedding officiant cost, they may expect to have a say in the final decision.

 "Many couples tend to pay for their own officiant unless it's a religious or cultural officiant provided through their families," says Brooke Heflin, Founder and Director at Burlap and Bordeaux, a luxury design and event planning company in Southern California.